Courses Taught:

 "This class has been the best one of my first semester at Regent.
 Thank you so much for the effort and time you put into our class.
 I loved the reading material and the class discussions.
 You were a great professor.
 Hope to have you again in the future!"
 (Student Email 2009)

-Animation Syllabi
+Animation Studies

 ANIM 210 Writing for Animation